MaverickD-W/IDX_DS2026/README.md

   - "PropertyType" = "Residential"
   - "PropertySubType" == "SingleFamilyResidence"
   - "StateOrProvince" == "CA"
-    - *Note: Null or zero-valued "Longitude" and "Latitude values will not need to be dropped as long as "StateorProvince == CA*
+    - *Note: Null or zero-valued "Longitude" and "Latitude" values will not need to be dropped as long as "StateorProvince" == CA*

   *Note: MlsStatus == "Closed" is implied for non-null "CloseDate" values*